anodyne/nova/README.md

 * updated the user model with a method to pull user information based on characters in the database
 * updated department management with a better interface for working with departments
 * updated position management to split departments out by manifest
+* updated the write controller to check for whether a user has a character associated with their account and if they don't redirct them to an error page
 * updated the language files
     * [base\_lang] added _labels\_ban_
     * [base\_lang] added _labels\_bans_